-7. Assessment of student learning is As ssessment of student learning is viewed as separate from teaching in and occurs almost entirely through th hrough teacher observations of testing. st tudents at work and through student ex xhibitions and portfolios.
-8. Students primarily work alone.
-St tudents primarily work in groups.
+7. viewed as separate from teaching and occurs almost entirely through testing.
+Assessment of student learning is interwoven with teaching and occurs through teacher observations of students at work and through student exhibitions and portfolios.
+8. Students primarily work in groups.
 9. Students are passive learners.
-St tudents are active learners.
-10. The classroom atmosphere is Th he classroom atmosphere is competitive. ooperative.
+Students are active learners.
+10. The classroom atmosphere is cooperative.